 Types of Drums In a Modern Drum Set

 Snare drums are typically 13 or 14 inches in diameter, and they can also range vastly in depth, but are typically around 5.5 inches deep.
-While most drums are crafted from wood, snare drums are commonly made from metal such as steel, aluminum, bronze, copper, or brass.
+While most drums are crafted from wood, snares are commonly made from metal such as steel, aluminium, bronze, copper, or brass.

 Types of Drums From Around the World

 There are lots of different kinds of drums that pre-date the modern drum set.
 These types of percussion instruments have traditionally found their place within respective world music cultures, but they are also now used within popular western music.
 These types of drums are almost exclusively played with hands as opposed to drum sticks!

 The bongos are an Afro-Cuban percussion instrument that consists of two individual drums that are known as the Macho and Hembra respectively.

 They consist of two small drums, typically made from wood or fiberglass, which are joined together.
 The smaller drum is called the macho and the larger one is called the hembra.
 The drums traditionally feature raw animal hide drum skins.

 Bongos are played by striking the drums with your hands and are played in between the legs of a drummer or mounted on a stand.
 They are versatile instruments that can be used in a variety of musical genres, including jazz, salsa, and pop music.

 A djembe drum is a large rope-tuned drum that originates from West Africa.
 The djembe alongside other African percussion instruments play a huge part in African culture, and they are played at events such as weddings and other celebrations.

 The djembe is crafted from solid hardwood such as Mahogany and the drumhead is often rawhide animal skin.
 An interesting fact is that djembes are traditionally only played by men!